 You need to consider whether you have enough money.
 Because when you invest in bonds, your capital will be stuck for a certain period of time.
 So decide to buy a bond only when you have enough money.

-Bond Investment tips
+Bond Investment Tips

 - You must do some research before buying a bond.
 If you are going to buy a bond then you need to get an idea of how the bond works.
 When buying corporate bonds, you need to know whether the credit rating of that company is good or bad.
-If you buy a company’s bond that has good credit rating, you are sure to get a return.
+If you buy a company’s bond that has a good credit rating, you are assured to get a return.

-- You need to know the maturity of the bond you are going to buy.
+- You need to know the maturity of the bond that you are going to buy.
 If you buy short-term bonds, the interest rate will be lower.
 And if you buy long-term bonds, the rate of interest will be higher.
 But if you buy long term bonds, your capital will be stuck for a long time.
 You may suffer from a liquidity crisis.
-So after doing good research in this regard, then take decision.
+So after doing research in this regard, then take decision.

 - Bond interest rates can be fixed or floating.
 Fixed interest may better for you.
 Because you will get payment at the same interest rate till maturity.
 But if there is a variable interest rate, it may go down in the future.

 - It is better to avoid call provision.
 This is because the issuer can call the bond when the price of the bond soars in the market.
 You will then be deprived of the profits you would have made as a result of the increase in the value of the bond.